stumps-dev/meteor-persist-collection/README.md

   ]
 }
 ```
-This function will synchronize your persisted collection with the Mongo collection.
+This function will synchronize your persisted collection with the Minimongo collection.
 The return value consists of documents which have been inserted/updated/removed while the app was offline.
 This could be used to synchronize with the server collection.
 > note:
 Meteor.status().connected MUST be false when editing your collection offline, otherwise changes wont be returned by this function.